JavierAlbert/statArbCrypto/README.md

 # LSTM_Networks_Test:
 Project that explores the use of LSTM recurrent neural networks for simple a simple NLP task.

-# Bayesian_Classifier:
-This project evaluates the performance of a Bayesian Classifier under progressive feature aggregation based on optimal information gain.

 # GAN_Classifier:
 Project that uses Generative Adversarial Networks (GAN) to improve the accuracy of a neural network classifier.
 Tested on multi-class image classification.